ufcw_logo.jpg

 How can I get more involved?

-At this key stage, the best things members can do is become informed, get connected with their union, and spread the word in the stores.
+At this key stage, the best thing members can do is become informed, get connected with their union, and spread the word in the stores.
 If anyone is not receiving our updates, tell them to get connected with us by contacting us to update their phone number and email.
 Don’t hesitate to be in touch with your shop steward and/or union rep to make sure you know the latest information.
 If you have a question, please ask it – we guarantee there are others with the same questions.